moosipea/sdl_opengl_engine/README.md

 # Simple SDL2+OpenGL wrapper thing

 very much in-developement
-i will probably have to move to cmake later
+i will probably have to move to cmake or something later

+current ```main.cpp``` is a simple mandelbrot fractal explorer

 # Compilation on linux
 ```